hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

-* new shortcode - featured-map: Generates a map from geo information in pages and posts.
+* new option in Search Control: collapsed
-* fixed small things in overviewmap
+* filter render_block for core/shortcode is no longer needed